Biochao/PokemonTwitterFrameBot/README.md

   • Option to read a subtitle file and add the correct caption to the tweet

+  To use srt files for captions frames need to be named in milliseconds by ffmpeg

   • Option for Discord error reporting and end of episode messages

   • Option to not connect to Twitter for testing